Yiling-J/tablepilot/README.md

 Tablepilot has two modes: generate and autofill.
 Use generate mode when you want to create new rows from scratch.
 Use autofill mode when you already have a table with data, and you’ve added new columns that needs to be filled in.
 Before diving into these two modes, let’s go over a few basic concepts.

-A table typically consists of multiple columns.
-Some columns are AI-generated, while others are contextual—sourced from external data like another table, a fixed list, a CSV file, or a remote dataset.

 In Tablepilot, tables are defined using a JSON schema.
 You pass this JSON file via CLI, send it as a payload via API, or create it through the WebUI (which auto-generates the JSON under the hood).
 The schema format looks like this:
 ```json
 {